Undiscovered Scotland

 The College at Cullen comprised a provost, six prebendaries or clergymen, and two choirboys.
 Evidence of this part of the church's life can be found in the form of the highly decorated aumbry, a niche in the north wall of the chancel.
 The ornate tomb of Alexander Ogilvie of Findlater and Deskford found in the kirk also dates back to this era, to 1554.
 The idea of Collegiate Churches was utterly alien to those driving the Reformation that swept across Scotland in 1560, so St Mary's Collegiate Church, Cullen, had an active life of just seventeen years.

-After the Reformation the Old Kirk served as a parish church, and continues to do so today.
+After the Reformation the Old Kirk served as a parish church.
 The imposing laird's loft, now called the Seafield Loft, was inserted into the church in 1602, at the time the Ogilvies of Findlater (later to become the Earls of Seafield) abandon the ancestral home of Findlater Castle and moved their principal residence to the newly developed Cullen House.

 Clickable Index Map